 Consumption: Due to the soft nature of the fruit, the Jabuticaba fruit is generally consumed in its raw state or made into jams, wines, tarts and spirits.
 The fruit does not transport well so in its raw form will mostly be found at markets close to source.

 Point of interest: Due to the slow growing nature of the plant and its diminutive size when immature, it is often used for bonsai ornamental planting.

 Recipe ideas: The fruit can be used to make sweets and cakes.
 A simple sponge cake with a sweet Jabuticaba topping served with cream or custard goes down a treat (similar to cherry sponge cake).

-Photos courtesy of Wikipedia Commons Redis and suwanneerose.com
+Wikipedia Commons Redis and suwanneerose.com

 By Adamantiaf - Own work (Original text: I created this work entirely by myself.), Public Domain, https://commons.wikimedia.org/w/index.php?curid=7293076